-What You Need to Know Before You Do The Havasu Falls Hike
+What You Need to Know Before Hiking Havasu Falls

-Before you plan to do the Havasu Falls hike, there are a number of things you need to know.
+Before you plan to do the Havasu Falls hike, there are several things you need to know.
 I’ll explain them in more detail below, but this is a helpful summary:

 - The falls (and the hike) are within the Havasupai Indian Reservation.
 The Havasupai Tribe administers the land, so you are subject to their rules while you are there.